bhargavi1poyekar/bhargavi1poyekar/README.md

 # 💫 About Me:

-- 🔭 I’m currently working on **managing Virtual Machines with Ansible**
+- 🔭 I’m currently working on **Automating the management of Virtual Machines with Ansible**

-- 🌱 I’m currently learning **Ansible, Networks, Metasploitable**
+- 🌱 I’m currently learning **Ansible, Computer Network Concepts, Metasploitable**

 - 👨‍💻 All of my projects are available at [https://bhargavi1poyekar.github.io/](https://bhargavi1poyekar.github.io/)